 Our Vision

-Our goal is to provide First Responders with financial assistance in obtaining counseling, treatment and travel when needed.
+We provide immediate financial subsidies for addiction, PTSD and brain trauma treatment.
+Our goal is to provide First Responders with support and assistance in obtaining counseling, treatment and travel when needed.

 A survey of 8,000 active and retired peace officers reveals*: